 We ran some experiments to evaluate PIC's accuracy when using both algorithms described above.
-Our experiments ran on MSPastry [1] (configured with l=16 and b=4).
-Each MSPastry node keeps a set pointers to neighbors.
+Our experiments ran on the Pastry overlay described in [12].
+Each Pastry node keeps a set pointers to neighbors.
 These pointers form the overlay that is used to locate closest nodes.
-The results should be similar for the overlay described in [15].
-The experiments ran on the GAT-ech topology in the experimental setting described in Section 2.1.1.
-We set the maximum number of walks to 5, m=2, and we use k=4 to match the experiments presented in previous sections.
+The results should be similar for the overlay described in [11].
+The experiments ran on the GATech topology in the experimental setting described in Section II-A.1.
+We set the maximum number of walks to 5, m = 2, and we use k = 4 to match the experiments presented in previous sections.
+The pastry overlay was configured with b = 4 and l = 16 [12].